1. Sensōji (浅草寺)

 3. Toei Subway: Mita Line – Ōtemachi Station (exit C10 – closer to East Garden)

-Tsukiji Market 築地市場 is the biggest wholesale fish and seafood market in the world.
-It handles more than 400 different types of seafood from cheap seaweed to the most expensive caviar, and from tiny sardines to 300 kg tuna and controversial whale species.
+Tsukiji Market (築地市場) was once the largest wholesale fish and seafood market in the world.
+It handled over 400 varieties of seafood, ranging from everyday seaweed to premium caviar, and from tiny sardines to massive 300-kilogram tuna, including controversial whale species.

 Opening Hours